BitOfAByte/TabSplit/README.md

 # TabSplit

 # Credits and Acknowledgements
 This project was developed as a group effort for Fundenmentals Of Software Engineering at University of Southern Denmark.
-I woold like to express our sincere gratitude to all team members who contributed to the success of this project.
+I would like to express our sincere gratitude to all team members who contributed to the success of this project.

 ## Team Members